 3. Target audience: who are we talking to?

 The more precise and detailed the better.
-Go beyond age, location and sex to describe a full range of demographic characteristics, perhaps even a psychographic profile.
+Go beyond basic age, location and sex to describe a full range of demographic characteristics, perhaps even a psychographic profile.
 Explain how the audience currently thinks, feels and behaves in relation to the product category, to competitors, as well as to the client's brand, products or services.